hiroyasuakada/UnrealEgo/README.md

 # Updates

+- 24/10/2024: Added instructions to obtain device-relative poses from UnrealEgo.
 - 27/02/2024: New datasets, UnrealEgo2 and UnrealEgo-RW, are released!
 UnrealEgo2 is fully compatible with UnrealEgo.
 Please check out [our benchmark page](https://unrealego.mpi-inf.mpg.de/).